Netflix has always done things a bit differently when it comes to Android TV devices.

-How do I Download Netflix to my Android TV?
+How do I Download the Netflix APK for Android TV?

 The trouble is that Netflix shows you how to download version 4.16 of their Android app.
 At the time I’m writing this article, we’re several updates into version 7 of their app.

 I think their “fix” for this error is meant to get you to buy one of their certified devices.

 However, I’m going to show you how to download version 6.26.1.
-It’s the final release before the DRM check was added.
+It was the final release before the DRM check was added.

-Unfortunately, I’ve never heard of anyone successfully getting the current version of Netflix’s app to work on their system.
+Unfortunately, I’ve never heard of anyone successfully getting the latest Netflix update to work on their system.
 Version 7 of the app will download, but you’ll get the familiar “device not supported” error.

 So version 6.26.1 is as good as it gets for now.
 Any older versions will also work.

 What You’ll Need to Get Started

 In this next section, we’ll download and install the Netflix 6.26.1 APK.
 But there are a couple of things you need before we get started.

 First, you’ll need an internet browser on your Android TV box.
 In this walkthrough, I’m using Google Chrome.

 Even though it’s definitely not my favorite web browser for Android TV, it came pre-installed.
-Plus, many people try to download Chrome on their Android TV box because they’re familiar with it on their Windows PC.
+Plus, many people try downloading Chrome on their Android TV box because they’re familiar with it on their Windows PC.

 The second thing you may need is a file manager.
 Depending on how you’ve configured your Android TV box, you may be able to directly install the Netflix APK from Chrome.

 If not, you’ll need a file manager to do it.
-It’s not a big deal, but it does add an extra step to the process.
+It’s not a big deal, but it adds an extra step to the process.
 Just check your Downloads folder to find the Netflix APK file.

 If you don’t have a file manager for your Android TV, I highly recommend checking out my head-to-head shootout article.
-I compare six of the most popular Android TV file managers and tell you what I use every day.
+I compare six of the most popular Android TV file managers and tell you what I use daily.